plantismash/documentation/docs/faq.md

 ### Can I run antiSMASH locally as a stand-alone program?

 Yes.
-A stand-alone version of antiSMASH is available from the [download page](https://plantismash.bioinformatics.nl/download.html).
+A stand-alone version of plantiSMASH is available from the [download page](install.md).

 ### Why doesn't plantiSMASH detect my gene cluster?